softchris/azure-book/azure-functions.md

 After you've chosen to copy the URL you head to the browser input the URL and make sure to add &name=chris.
 Cause if you look at your Javascript code you see that it expects the parameter `name` in either the `body` or as a URL parameter.
 It should look like this:
 ![](/assets/Screen Shot 2019-03-24 at 02.17.32.png)

+### Monitoring
+We can also check out monitoring.
+It is able to provide us with all sorts of critical info such as: history of function executions and displays the timestamp, result code, duration, and operation ID populated by Application Insights